eLyiN/WikiNecro/Config.md

 #### DelayBetweenPokemonCatch (Value)
 Delay in milliseconds between attempts to catch a Pokemon.

+#### DumpPokemonStats (Value)
+When set to 'true', NecroBot will output a .txt file of the list of Pokemon in your inventory sorted by IV in a Dumps directory.

 #### RenameAboveIv (Value)
 When `RenameAboveIv` is set to `true`, any Pokemon above the value in `KeepMinIvPercentage` is renamed.

+#### RenameTemplate (Value)
+Format used by NecroBot to rename Pokemon.
+No need to modify.

+#### StartupWelcomeDelay (Value)
+When NecroBot runs, if this is set to 'true', it will ask for you to verify the coordinates before proceeding.
+Setting it to 'false' will skip this prompt.

 #### TranslationLanguageCode (Value)
 Translation code for Necrobot.
 Supported values can be found in the config/translations folder.